Hierarchy of the Catholic Church: Election

 The present rules governing the election of a pope are found in the apostolic constitution Universi Dominici Gregis.
 This deals with the powers, from the death of a pope to the announcement of his successor's election, of the cardinals and the departments of the Roman curia; with the funeral arrangements for the dead pope; and with the place, time and manner of voting of the meeting of the cardinal electors, a meeting known as a conclave.
 This word is derived from Latin com- (together) and clavis (key) and refers to the locking away of the participants from outside influences, a measure that was introduced first as a means instead of forcing them to reach a decision.

-Like all bishops, the pope has the option of resigning, though unlike other bishops, it is not required.
+Like all bishops, the pope has the option of resigning, though unlike other bishops, offering resignation is not required.
 The best known cases are those of Pope Celestine V in 1294, Pope Gregory XII in 1415 and Pope Benedict XVI in 2013.
 Approximately 10% of all popes left or were removed from office before death.

-Eastern Patriarchs
+Eastern patriarchs

-The heads of some autonomous (in Latin, sui iuris) particular Churches consisting of several local Churches (dioceses) have the title of Patriarch.
+The heads of some autonomous (in Latin, sui iuris) particular churches consisting of several local churches (dioceses) have the title of Patriarch.

-The pope, as patriarch of the Latin Church, is the head of the only sui iuris Church in the West, leading to the relatively short-lived title Patriarch of the West (in use 1863–2006).
-Eastern patriarchs are elected by the synod of bishops of their particular Church.
+The pope, as patriarch of the Latin Church, is the head of the only sui iuris Church in the West, leading to the title Patriarch of the West.
+Eastern patriarchs are elected by the synod of bishops of their particular church.

-The Patriarchs who head autonomous particular Churches are:
+The patriarchs who head autonomous particular churches are: